swamysouji/soujanya_invc_test/README.md

 6. Reads the elements from Properties file

+7. This implements github Actions to build and run the tests

 NOTE:
-	To run this project on github Actions	- use the project as is (linux = true  => for Linux on github with Actions)

   To download the project and run it locally on Windows:
   => update src/test/java/selenium_test/Testcase.java, line 34 with
   linux = false;
   (linux = FALSE => for Windows on a local system by downloading the project)

+  To run this project on github Actions	- use the project as is (linux = true  => for Linux on github with Actions)